EXCLUSIVE-Hedge fund HG Vora wants Tegna to consider a sale or merger -sources

 HG Vora, run by Parag Vora, is likely to be supportive of Standard General's board nominees, one of the people said.

-Over the last five years, Tegna's stock price has climbed 14%, compared with a 65% gain of the S&P500 index.
-Over the last year, however, the company's stock price has surged 55%, compared with a 26% gain of the S&P.
+Over the last five years, Tegna's stock price has climbed 14%, compared with a 65% gain for the S&P 500 index.
+Over the last year, however, the company's stock price has surged 55%, compared with a 26% gain by the S&P. The company's share price began moving higher late last year.

+Standard General converted its 13G filing, made in August, to a 13D filing on September 30.
+In a 13D filing investors who have purchased more than 5% of a company lay out their intentions, that may include pursuing changes at the company.

 Vora has experience in the media industry, having purchased a stake in Tribune Media which was bought by Nexstar Media Group NXST.O last year for a 30% premium.